 What do graduates in the program end up doing?

-We have students with a broad range of design interests and topics, thus they take many different directions.
+As students come in with a broad range of design interests and topics, they take many different directions.
 We have alumni in larger corporate environments as well as working for or starting their own design studios.
-We have students who pursue commercial as well as grant funded projects.
+We have students who pursue commercial as well as grant-funded projects.
 We have also been quite successful at placing our graduates into positions in academia.

 Do you have double or dual programs with other graduate programs?

 We do not participate in any dual degree programs at this time.
-However, there are opportunities to formally engage in other programs activities through portfolio programs (Museum Studies, Sustainability, Cultural Studies, Women’s + Gender Studies, and Communication + Information + Cultural Policy.
-Additionally some students choose to target their electives toward a specific department or area and forge “unofficial” bonds with students and educators in those programs.
+However, students are able to formally engage with other programs through portfolio programs such as Museum Studies, Sustainability, Cultural Studies, Women + Gender Studies, and Communication + Information + Cultural Policy.
+Additionally some students choose to target their electives toward a specific department or area to forge “unofficial” bonds with students and educators in those programs.
 Information on these and other portfolio programs can be found at: www.utexas.edu/ogs/admissions/docport/.

 How do I fund my degree?